Doing business in the Netherlands

 Opening a business bank account in the Netherlands

-Opening a bank account in the Netherlands can be a complex process, so it is important to seek the help of a qualified accountant or banker.
+Opening a bank account in the Netherlands can be a complex process, so it is important to seek the help of a qualified accountant or consultant.

 A bank account can be set up after the company has been registered in the chamber of commerce registrar (KvK).
 This is done within 24 hours post-incorporation.
 With the chamber of commerce registration number, you can visit any bank and open a bank account.